Jules Pascin: Early life

+Paris

-In December 1905, Pascin moved to Paris becoming part of the great migration of artists to that city at the start of the 20th century.
-In 1907 he met Hermine Lionette Cartan David, also a painter, and they became lovers.
-In that same year he had his first solo exhibition at Paul Cassirer Gallery in Berlin.
+In December 1905, Pascin moved to Paris, becoming part of the great migration of artists to that city at the start of the 20th century.
+There he was welcome by "Les Dômiers" the regular customers of Cafe le Dome.
+The Dômiers introduced Pascin to Hermine David in 1907.
+She was also a painter and at the time a student in the Académie Julian and student of Jean-Paul Laurens.
+The two became lovers.
+In that same year Pascin had his first solo exhibition at Paul Cassirer Gallery in Berlin.
 Despite his social life, Pascin created thousands of watercolors and sketches, plus drawings and caricatures that he sold to various newspapers and magazines.
+In 1908, Pascin began to study in the Académie Matisse.
+Pascin would visit the Louvre, taking a special interest in the masters of the 18th century especially Greuze, Boucher, Watteau and Fragonard.

 He exhibited his works in commercial galleries and in the Salon d'Automne, the Salon des Indépendants, and the exhibitions of the Berlin Secession and at the Sonderbund-Ausstellung in Cologne.
 Between 1905 and 1914 he exhibited drawings, watercolors, and prints, but rarely paintings.
 It was not until about 1907–1909 that he produced his first paintings, which were portraits and nudes in a style influenced by Fauvism and Cézanne.
+Around 1911, Pascin persuaded Aïcha Goblet to become his artists' model.
+She sat exclusively for him for around a year, before working with other artists and they stayed good friends until his death.

-He wanted to become a serious painter, but in time he became deeply depressed over his inability to achieve critical success with his efforts.
+Pascin wanted to become a serious painter, but in time he became deeply depressed over his inability to achieve critical success with his efforts.
 Dissatisfied with his slow progress in the new medium, he studied the art of drawing at the Académie Colarossi, and painted copies after the masters in the Louvre.
 He exhibited in the United States for the first time in 1913, when twelve of his works were shown at the Armory Show in New York.

 Pascin relocated to London at the outbreak of World War I to avoid service in the Bulgarian army and left for the United States on October 3, 1914.
 On October 31, Hermine David sailed for the United States to join him.